idrisimo/Spotify-Plays/README.md

 This script Scapes chartmasters.org to gather data on the number of times an artists song was played on Spotify and places that data into a spreadsheet.

 ## Example
+Click on image below to see script in action
 [![IMAGE ALT TEXT HERE](http://img.youtube.com/vi/c7x5y68JQpU/0.jpg)](http://www.youtube.com/watch?v=c7x5y68JQpU)

 ## Installation